alshedivat/al-folio/README.md

 Thank you for your contributions to the DSAI-NLP GitHub Page.
 Together, we're building a comprehensive and valuable resource for the NLP community!

-_Replace the placeholders such as `your-branch-name` and the commit message with the relevant information for your specific changes.
-This `README.md` file provides a clear and concise guide for contributors to follow, ensuring a smooth workflow and maintaining the quality of your project's GitHub Page._
+_Replace the placeholders such as `your-branch-name` and the commit message with the relevant information for your specific changes._

 ## Adding New Content to the Repository